What’s the Difference Between a Heart Attack and a Stroke?

 • Shortness of breath

-• Pain or discomfort in one or both arms, back, neck or jaw
+• Pain or discomfort in one or both arms, back, neck, jaw or even the abdomen

 • Abnormal heart palpitations